Selected projects from the Kleen Lab are linked below.

 - Patient story: Discovering a Seizure-Free Life with Help from 3-D ‘Heat Map’ Technology

-- Ictal Cinema Examples (YouTube): OPSCEA Seizure Playlist
+- Ictal Cinema Examples (YouTube): OPSCEA Playlist

 Hippocampal microgrids, in collaboration with the Chang Lab